 - Tickets in the Regnitztal: approx. €7.00 to €12.00 per person

 7 day hotline service

-As visitors wander through the UNESCO World Heritage Site of Bamberg, they are particularly enchanted by the city's many different facets.
-In the hill city Bamberg portrays itself as the Franconian Rome, the island city with Little Venice is its lively heart, the market gardeners' district a part of town steeped in tradition.
-Bamberg, this means beer from nine breweries within the city, supped in traditional brewery pubs, this means shopping in modern shops and a historical atmosphere.
-And in the Old Town everything is very close together: Explore the imperial cathedral just a few minutes from your hotel or holiday apartment!
+During excursions through the UNESCO World Heritage Site Bamberg, visitors are particularly fascinated by the multifaceted nature of this city.
+In the mountain town, Bamberg presents itself as the Franconian Rome, the island town with Little Venice is its lively centre and the gardener's town is unique.
+Bamberg, that's beer from eleven breweries in the city area, enjoyed in rustic brewery pubs, that's shopping in modern shops and historical ambience.
+And in the old town everything is close together: discover the imperial cathedral just a few minutes from your hotel or holiday flat!

 Weissenstein Castle, Pommersfelden